-- Discussing any problems and reservations arising from the External Auditor's work, and any matters the External Auditor may wish to discuss (in the absence of Chief Executives and other management where necessary); - Reviewing all External Audit reports, including agreement of the External Auditor's management letter and management's response before submission to the Board; - Consideration of the content of any report involving the Agency issued by the Public Accounts Committee or the Controller and Auditor General and reviewing management's proposed response before presentation to the Agency Board for agreement. - Consideration of the appointment and performance of the External Auditor, reviewing their independence and effectiveness as far as the Audit Commission's rules permit
+- Discussing any problems and reservations arising from the External Auditor's work, and any matters the External Auditor may wish to discuss (in the absence of the Chief Executive and other management where necessary); - Reviewing all External Audit reports, including consideration of the annual Report to Those Charged with Governance, agreement of the External Auditor's management letter and management's response before submission to the Board;

+Consideration of the content of any report involving the Agency issued by the Public Accounts Committee or the Controller and Auditor General and reviewing management's proposed response before presentation to the Agency Board for agreement.

+• Consideration of the appointment and performance of the External Auditor, reviewing their independence and effectiveness.